tencent cloud

 Solution

-2. If the connection utilization stays high, adjust the maximum number of connections and modify the specifications for the number of connections.
+2. If the connection usage is continuously high, adjust the maximum number of connections and modify the specifications for the number of connections.
 For details, see Adjusting the Number of Connections.

-If you find abnormal connections or a large number of access errors and slow queries at a certain point in time, and you also receive TCOP event alarms for those abnormal events, contact us for help.
+If you find abnormal connections or a large number of access errors and slow queries at a certain point in time, and TCOP event alarms for those abnormal events are received, Contact Us for help.

 For the configuration method of TCOP event alarms, see Creating Event Rule